lookbusy1344/Searcher/README.md

 ```

-Searcher can look inside zips (use the -z option), and docx files.
+Searcher can look inside zips (use the -z option), docx and pdf files.

 ## Building